sdhani/face-mask-detection/README.md

 ## Conclusion
 In conclusion our best performing model was CNN, achieving 98% testing accuracy.
-Models that were comparable to our baseline paper underperformed.
-In regards to our POC and W datasets, all models also underperformed dramatically, with an emphasis on poorer results for the W dataset
+Our classifers that were comparable to our baseline paper underperformed, within a margin of 6-~15%.
+In regards to our POC and W datasets, all classifiers underperformed dramatically, with an emphasis on lower accuracies for the W dataset.

 ## Contributors